SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 **Note:** The change to enforce Read and List permissions on the SAS token is coming in a future build.
 Until then it will not be enforced.
 However, it is a best practice to use these values.

-All files in the container must have at least a single snapshot applied to them to ensure that no file modification can occur from the customer during import.
-Any file that does not have a snapshot will be skipped during import and an error thrown, although the job will attempt to continue to import.
+All files in the container must have at least a single snapshot applied to them to ensure that no file modification is made by the customer during the import.
+Any file that does not have a snapshot will be skipped during import and have an error thrown, although the job will attempt to continue the import.
 The import pipeline will use the latest snapshot of the file available at the time of import.
-The following is an example of code that might be used to create a snapshot on a file after it is uploaded to Azure Blob Storage:
+The following is an example of the code that might be used to create a snapshot on a file after it is uploaded to Azure Blob Storage:

 ```csharp
 CloudBlockBlob blob = blobContainerObj.GetBlockBlobReference(file);